Package 'prismatic'

 components

-character, components that should be extracted.
-See details for allowed components.
+A character vector of components that should be extracted.
+See Details for allowed components.

 Details

-This function is to be preferred if you need to extract multiple components at the same time, since it doesn't need repeat transformations.
+clr_extract() is to be preferred over other extraction functions if you need to extract multiple components at the same time, since it doesn't repeat transformations.

 Value